 80,000 country fans were mid-beer when their phones screamed "emergency evacuation" — and Lainey Wilson still played the headlining set anyway.

-Patrick Swayze's Widow Has Read the Dirty Dancing Sequel Script — and She's Not Running Away
+Patrick Swayze's Widow Has Read the Dirty Dancing Sequel Script — and She's Moved by It

 Lisa Niemi Swayze, choreographer and widow of the late Patrick Swayze, just became the most important person in the Dirty Dancing sequel conversation.
-In an interview with E!
-News, she confirmed she's done more than follow the buzz from afar: "I actually got to read the script," she said — a detail that signals the production is actively seeking the blessing of the people closest to the original.
+In an interview with Us Weekly, she confirmed she's done more than follow the buzz from afar: "I actually got to read the script," she said.
+"I was very moved by it."
+That's not a polite non-answer.
+That's someone who read something and felt it.

 Source: E!
 News